joshuaeckroth/cse1211-website/guides/_posts/2013-04-20-test-3-guide-solutions.markdown

 }
 {% endhighlight %}

-> Write a class that enables the code above to work as described.
-You
+> Write a class that enables the code above (not shown here) to work
-> must define this class with exactly seven lines of code, the minimum
+> as described.
+You must define this class with exactly seven lines of
-> possible (as far as I know).
-We count lines of code by ignoring
+> code, the minimum possible (as far as I know).
+We count lines of
-> blank lines and lines with only `{` or `}`, and using the normal
+> code by ignoring blank lines and lines with only `{` or `}`, and
-> coding style we have seen in this class.
+> using the normal coding style we have seen in this class.

 {% highlight java %}
 class Baz